 Firm down the soil around the cutting and water sparingly.
 Don’t saturate the mix.
 Pinch back the top of the plant to encourage it to put its energy into making roots.
 You can either place outside in indirect light or bring inside in bright indirect light.
 Allow the soil to dry out slightly before watering again.
 The stem will rot if it is overwatered.
 Keep out of direct sunlight to prevent cooking your cuttings.

-8. You can tell the cutting “takes” when the pinched back top starts branching out and starts forming a bushy little plant.
+You can tell the cutting takes when the pinched back top starts branching out and starts forming a bushy little plant.
 It can take anywhere from several days to several weeks for scented geranium cuttings to form roots.
 As long as your cutting continues to look healthy and green it’s okay.

 Bring indoors before the first frost to overwinter.
 A sunny window is a great place to enjoy your cuttings.
 Scented geraniums are so easy to propagate and care for that there is no reason you shouldn’t have these fragrant plants in your garden.
 And remember, when you are taking your cuttings, take enough to share with your friends.